mikewest/internetdrafts/cookie-priority/draft.md

 If the `attribute-name` case-insensitively matches the string "Priority", the user agent MUST process the `cookie-av` as follows:

-If the `attribute-value` case-insensitively matches the string "Low", the cookie is assigned a low retention priority.
+1. Let `priority-value` be "Medium".

-If the `attribute-value` case-insensitively matches the string "Medium", the cookie is assigned a medium retention priority.
+2. If the `attribute-value` case-insensitively matches the string "Low", set `priority-value` to "Low".

-If the `attribute-value` case-insensitively matches the string "High", the cookie is assigned a high retention priority.
+3. If the `attribute-value` case-insensitively matches the string "High", set `priority-value` to "High".

-Otherwise, the cookie is assigned a medium retention priority.
+4. Append an attribute to the `cookie-attribute-list` with an `attribute-name` of "Priority", and an `attribute-value` of `priority-value`.

 ## Storage Model